Aissata Dambélé, a nurse, holds 9-month-old Mohamed at Bernay-Fotoba health center in the Matoto commune of Conakry, Guinea.

 Guinea is the 49th out of 59 priority countries to eliminate MNT

-It is a period of political transition in the country.
-Hardship has been a common experience, affecting many aspects of daily life, including the health system, which has faced significant challenges in maintaining consistent and effective services.
+Guinea is facing significant challenges in maintaining consistent and effective health services, particularly since the pandemic.
 The mango season, nevertheless, is sweeter this year; it is a historic moment, a milestone that marks the beginning of a healthier future for countless mothers and their newborns in Guinea.

 Sambou Bayo, vaccinator for the Expanded Program on Immunization at Bernay-Fotoba health center in the Matoto commune of Conakry, Guinea.